Host Church Information

 KBC Conferences & Training Opportunities

 Connect with leaders who are using the Gospel to effectively engage the darkness around them.
 Network and go deeper with the main session speakers during lunch.
-RISK will ignite your passion for helping people have an encounter with Jesus and provide opportunities and resources for your church to be more evangelistic in their intent.
+REACH will ignite your passion for reaching people with the Gospel and provide opportunities and resources for your church to be more evangelistic.

 Things to Consider